Since its establishment in 1999 3T Additive Manufacturing Ltd has been at the forefront of AM, also known as 3D

 1999 – As an innovation company, 3T RPD aptly started life in an “incubator unit” on the Greenham Business Park, part of the former Greenham Common Airbase which had closed as a military base in 1993.
 We started with one selective laser sintering machine.
 The company name was derived from three T’s (Training, Technology & Techniques) and RPD to describe Rapid Product Development.

 2001 – 3T RPD celebrates the tripling of its capacity with the installation of a 2nd EOS P360 and a DTM Sinterstation.

 2002 – We print the panels of a SMART car which is used as a proof of concept for the possibilities of additive manufacturing in the automotive industry.

 2003 – The company opens its in-house spray shop which is the forerunner of our extensive metals and plastic finishing capabilities today.

 2004 – 3T installs its first EOS P700, then the world’s largest dual laser sintering machine.

 2005 – Dr Ian Halliday becomes CEO.

 2006 – 3T moves their polymer production and offices into part of a new purpose built facility.

-2007 – We fully occupy our new facility when we launch our new metals production capability (the building later grew by a further 35% in 2013).
+2007 – We fully occupy our new facility when we launch our new metal 3D printing capability (the building later grew by a further 35% in 2013).

 2007 – ISO 9001:2000 Certification received.

 2009 – ISO 13485 accreditation for medical products gained.

 2009 – We begin to look at the opportunities for additive manufacturing in the Formula 1 industry.
 This begins a relationship that continues with the company becoming a major supplier to many Formula 1 teams.

 2011 – The world’s first ever AM printed UAV is manufactured for Southampton University.
 The UAV known as SULSA is still in service and in 2016 was found working with the Royal Navy in the Antarctic.